 f1) Should there be any changes made to registrant data that is required to be redacted?
 If so, what data should be published in a freely accessible directory?

-F2) Should standardized requirements on registrant contact mechanism be developed?
+f2) Should standardized requirements on registrant contact mechanism be developed?

-F3) Under what circumstances should third parties be permitted to contact the registrant, and how should contact be facilitated in those circumstances?
+f3) Under what circumstances should third parties be permitted to contact the registrant, and how should contact be facilitated in those circumstances?

 Note: Questions under f) are gating for the EPDP Team’s discussion of access in that they must be answered before work on a standardized access model can commence.
 They are gating because the answers to these questions will determine what data is made available through a public Registration Data Directory Service (RDDS) record, as opposed to only made available to accredited users.